 The American Academy of Forensic Sciences Humanitarian and Human Rights Resource Center was inaugurated at the 2015 AAFS Annual Meeting in Orlando, Florida.
 The Center seeks to utilize the assets of the AAFS to promote the application of contemporary forensic science and forensic medicine principles to global humanitarian and/or human rights projects requiring special assistance.

-The Center also provides support to AAFS members engaged in human rights and/or humanitarian forensic applications and encourages AAFS members to increase their involvement in such matters.
+The Center provides support to AAFS members engaged in human rights and/or humanitarian forensic applications and encourages AAFS members to increase their involvement in such matters.
 As well as the assistance provided, AAFS members are likely to develop their own personal and professional skills in undertaking this work.

 AAFS Past President Doug Ubelaker (Anthropology) serves as Chair of the Center.
 An International Advisory Council will evaluate proposals for support.
 The following colleagues with extensive experience in global human rights forensic applications serve on the International Advisory Council: Soren Blau (Australia), Stephen Cordner (Australia), Luis Fondebrider (Argentina), Tom Parsons (USA), Michael Pollanen (Canada), Morris Tidball-Binz (France), Duarte Nuno Vieira (Portugal), and Doug Ubelaker (USA).
 In addition, the following subcommittees have been formed to provide support for the Center: